 Our new accessible route to the Formal Gardens is through the West Courtyard, please ask a member of staff for directions.
 Please follow the signs for the accessible and step free access routes through the Formal Gardens.

 Some of our park walks cover uneven terrain and suitable footwear should be worn.

-We wanted to make sure that The Lost Garden is accessible and fun for all.
+We wanted to make sure that Blenheim Palace Adventure Play is accessible and fun for all.
 There are wide pathways, decking boards with anti-slip resin inserts, ramps, handrails and other features that will help everyone have a good time.

 We also have separate quiet sessions available every month for those who need a little more quiet and a little less people.

-Read all of The Lost Garden accessibility information here.
+Read all of the Blenheim Palace Adventure Play accessibility information here.